 What is Unitarianism?

-Build your own theology.
+Build your own spiritual path.

 Unitarians find inspiration from many sources.
 You do not have to believe a specific dogma or any dogma at all, but rather you can participate in a spiritual community that works to create a better world for all.